 Mindseed is an experiment that uses virtual reality and machine learning tools to facilitate the generation of new ideas through visualization, language, immersive experience, and play.
 I see the future of the project as a digital framework that uses virtual reality, a web platform, and natural language processing to create a world where you can plant, grow, and harvest your ideas.

-You can watch a short teaser video below.
+You can watch a video of the project presentation at ITP’s thesis week below.

 Backend: Python, Tensorflow, Spacy, MongoDB, Ngrok, Heroku